zankzeke/magpie/Lookup Data/README.txt

 Information about elemental property lookup tables.
-Most of this data was taken from Mathematica's elemental property data.
-Modifications and, when not from Mathematica, original sources (recovered based on data from http://reference.wolfram.com/mathematica/note/ElementDataSourceInformation.html) are listed.
+Most of this data was taken from Mathematica's elemental property data (sources described at http://reference.wolfram.com/mathematica/note/ElementDataSourceInformation.html).
+Modifications and, when not from Mathematica, original sources are listed.

 AtomicVolume.table
     Property: Volume of an atom of each element